A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Application

 We introduce a dataset with distributional properties similar to those described in the simulations.
-In this setting, compared to the simulation setting, the marginal distributions are not known in advance, so their parameters must be estimated and fit to be able to create the chart of the uniform transform of the variables against one another.
+In this setting, compared to the simulation setting, the marginal distributions are not known in advance, so their parameters must be estimated and fit to be able to analyze the dependence structure.
 The shape of the dependence structure is then interrogated, and a copula of best fit is selected.